Lacrosse · Safety Analysis · Report #TSP-LX-001

 Every lacrosse helmet sold in the US must be NOCSAE certified — that's the law.
 But NOCSAE is a minimum standard, not a performance ranking.
 Think of it like car safety: every car must have seatbelts, but some have better crash test ratings than others.
 The same is true for lacrosse helmets.

-NOCSAE Certification: The Baseline
+NOCSAE and SEI Certification: The Baseline

 The National Operating Committee on Standards for Athletic Equipment tests helmets by dropping them from specific heights onto specific surfaces and measuring peak G-forces.
 A helmet must keep impact forces below threshold levels to pass.